 Above is a basic 4-step content funnel sequence.
 In my experience, I built simple three- to four step processes like this one, or I have gone with more lengthy nurturing funnels.

-These type of funnels are for startups that have the challenge of long buying cycles or are selling high-cost assets.
+These type of funnels are for startups with the challenge of long-buying cycles or selling high-cost assets.
 Again, it depends on the needs of the audience.
 Is the product or service a high-cost purchase?
 If so, it might take the customer longer to make the plunge.
 Here is an example of this.

 I worked with a solar panel company targeting residential homeowners.
 The buying process is anywhere from one to six months, and it involves a lot of awareness building and convincing to the benefits of going solar.